Warning: Prose ahead. If you come here for the calculators and graphs, skip this one – it goes in our ‘Offbeat’ section.

 First off, some of the commenters on the original post on Financial Uproar have literally turned the spotlight on the site owner, Nelson!
 Folks, somebody has to be the Joe Rogan to the PF world’s Carlos Mencia, (I wrote that before American Debt Project commented on the post, but this notice prevents obvious irony) and I applaud someone for putting the evidence together.
 You don’t have to be Martin Niemöller to see the slippery slope inherent in not speaking up.
 As Edmund Burke put it, “The only thing necessary for the triumph of evil is for good men to do nothing”.
 Claiming that his post is somehow self-serving is petty; ad hominem attacks have no part in a serious accusation such as this one.
 Either the writing is stolen, or it is original – there is no grey area.

 Second, a number of commenters have targeted the group where the alleged plagiarizer counted himself a member.
-(In the spirit of full disclosure, DQYDJ is also a member of that network, Yakezie.)
+(In the spirit of full disclosure, DQYDJ was also a member of that network, Yakezie.)
 Let me state, in no uncertain terms – if it ends up that the Finance Fox did lift material from other sites, in no way should that reflect on the remaining hundreds of members of the network.
 Lady Justice may be blind (and often slow), but she is tireless – and if the allegations bear fruit, I have no doubt that she will also be fair.
 But don’t let one bad fruit spoil the whole barrel.

-The leader of the Yakezie network, Sam from Financial Samurai, recently penned an insightful article about Journalists and Bloggers coming together to assist each other.
 Journalism has had no shortage of scandals in the last few years, and once proof was sufficient, justice was swift.
 For a specific example, recently Fareed Zakaria found himself in hot water for much the same reasons.
 Integrity doesn’t only apply to plagiarism, of course – journalists have also been harmed by improperly vetted source material, fabricated witness accounts, and shady insider dealings.
 If bloggers are to be taken serious, we have to police our own – letting ethical breaches stand will only cause blogging to have a seriously negative reputation.

 Don’t Be Part of the Problem